Arkwinger/Defensive-Security-Projects/Splunk Investigations/PsEclipse.md

 # 7. A PowerShell script was downloaded to the same location as the suspicious binary.
 What was the name of the file?

 After previously finding the `OUTSTANDING_GUTTER.exe` in the `C:\Windows\Temp directory`, it would be a good idea to see if there were other suspicious binaries downloaded to the same location.
+PowerShell scripts often serve as execution vehicles for ransomware or other payloads.

 I used this Splunk query to look for .ps1 files created in the same directory:
 ```